knoxa/knoxa.github.io/text/names/index.md

 Here, "Alexandra Feodorovna" is linked to "Prince Alexander" and "Alexander" by the Soundex token "A425" at concept node 2, and "General Alexeieff" and "General Alexeiev" are linked by the Soundex token "A421" at concept 6.
 All the names are linked by the Metaphone token "ALKS" at concept 4.

+Metaphone and Soundex encodings weakens the "top concepts are people" assumption because several name tokens will encode to the same string, so the encoded token is a more common object than any of the source tokens that map to it.
-If I use the "top concepts are people" assumption, I get 4 people, which is wrong - General Alexeieff" and "General Alexeiev" are the same person.
+This means it is likely to appear lower in the concept lattice with an upwards branch towards concepts carrying the different corresponding source tokens, as you can see above.
+If go with the "top concepts are people" assumption, I get 4 people, which is wrong; General Alexeieff" and "General Alexeiev" are the same person.

 If I take out the original name token objects (leaving just the ones created by Metaphone and Soundex), I get:

 ![A concept lattice - Alex encoded only](names-alex-code.svg)

-This now gives me 2 people, which is again wrong - "Alexandra Feodorovna" and "Prince Alexander" are different people.
+This now gives me 2 people, which is again wrong; "Alexandra Feodorovna" and "Prince Alexander" are different people.
 The problem here is that
 Soundex token "A425" doesn't distinguish between "Alexandra" and "Alexander", which is an important distinction to make in this context.
 If delete the object for token "A425" before the FCA step, I get:

 ![A concept lattice - Alex fixed](names-alex-fix.svg)

-This is

----
-In general though, we should always assume that the outputs are _claims_ not _facts_.
-We might trust a process well enough to deem its claims worth checking.
-We might compare various methods and look for corroboration or contradiciton.

-An advantage of producing output as a putative person object with associated attrbiutes is that we can use FCA to analyse the results.
----

-## Assertions
+This is correct if you consider a graph component as a person, but the "top concepts are people" assumption still give 4 people instead of 3.
+What I need to do is consider the concept "top concept" names meet.
+If I decide that this better represents the person, then I can merge the names above, and apply the "names below are the same person" assumption as before.
+For the above example, concept nodes 1 and 2 are associated only with the objects "alexieff" and "alexeiev" respectively.
+Concept node 3 is associated only with the object "A421", which is the Soundex code for both "alexieff" and "alexeiev".
+If I trust Soundex, there is no new information in nodes 1 and 2, so I can assume they're the same person.

+Nodes 1, 2 and 3 above are identical concept nodes 3, 5 and 6 in the first lattice for this example.
+I could join "General Alexeieff" and "General Alexeiev" there too.
+In addition, the meet of "Alexandra Feodorovna" and "Prince Alexander" at node 2 does not let me assume that that these two concepts are the same because concept node 0 is uniquely associated with objects "feodorovna" and "F361" (Soundex).

+This sort of reasoning requires knowledge about token encodings and relationships between token that is not directly available from the concept lattice created by FCA.